 Any respectable beer drinker must also consider Toronado (547 Haight St).
 A legendary establishment that does not take too kind to those who do not respect the bar or other patrons.
 Biker atmosphere with a connoisseur selection of craft brews.

 Favorite local hangout.

 DSF Clothing (formerly D-Structure SF, 520 Haight St) is a clothing store (surprise) and art gallery.
-It’s a fun space with a great staff led by Devin Chulick who is also the current Lower Haight Merchant Association President.
-Every Friday night the store has a casual social gathering (store is open to all with music, refreshments and usually a Friday night discount on merchandise) in addition to frequent new gallery show opening events, Berlin ping-pong parties and even store-wide yoga sessions.
+It's a fun space with a great staff led by Devin Chulick who is also the current Lower Haight Merchant Association President.
+Every Friday night the store has a casual social gathering (the store is open to all with music, refreshments and usually a Friday night discount on merchandise) in addition to frequent new gallery show opening events, Berlin ping-pong parties and even store-wide yoga sessions.

 Favorite breakfast spot.

 Kate's Kitchen (471 Haight St) is fantastic, it has an excellent selection of breakfast options but is very popular so it's tough to get a table.
 Highly recommend though, very healthy and savory selections to choose from.